Skip to main content

 Figure 12.29.
 Fire Island, NY, is a barrier island on the south shore of Long Island, NY.
 Figure 12.30.
 Tidal marshes and tidal flats along an estuary, Elkhorn Slough, CA.

-This page titled 12.7: Common Shoreline Features of Beaches and Barrier Islands is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.7: Common Shoreline Features of Beaches and Barrier Islands is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.